-If you're making homemade marshmallow or crispy rice squares, or if you just want to harden regular commercial marshmallows, remember that marshmallows become hard through exposure to air and cool temperatures.
+If you're making homemade marshmallows or crispy rice squares, or if you just want to harden regular commercial marshmallows, remember that marshmallows become hard through exposure to air and cool temperatures.

-Chill the marshmallows for at least 1 hour to allow them to harden.
+- Chill the marshmallows for at least 1 hour to allow them to harden.

-Remove marshmallows from the refrigerator, and cut crispy rice treats or homemade marshmallows into squares.
+- Remove marshmallows from the refrigerator, and cut crispy rice treats or homemade marshmallows into squares.

-Spread commercial marshmallows on a baking sheet.
+- Spread commercial marshmallows on a baking sheet.
 Turn the oven on to its lowest setting, and preheat.
 Turn it off, and allow it to cool for 10 minutes.

-Place the marshmallows in the oven for 20 to 30 minutes.
+- Place the marshmallows in the oven for 20 to 30 minutes.
 The warm air will dry them out without melting them.

 - Remove the marshmallows from the oven and test them.

 - Return them to the oven if they're still soft.